Sandythej/helloworld/README.md

 # helloworld
-I am interested in open machine learning and exploring in athe real world .
+I am interested in open machine learning and exploring in the real world .